quanphan2906/quanphan2906/README.md

-Hi there 👋 I'm Quan Phan, coming from Viet Nam.
+Hi there 👋 I'm Quan Phan, hailing from Viet Nam.
 I'm currently a first-year undergraduate :man_student: at Colby College.

 I’m super interested in the applications of Machine Learning and Data Science beyond the business industry 👀.